Great managers make companies.Bad managers break them.

-Great managers are accountable to their teams.
+Great leaders are accountable to their teams.
 Might as well weave this practice into the fabric of your Manager Success initiative.

 Two quick wins here:

-- Ask managers to summarize the feedback they got from the Manager Feedback Survey and communicate it back to their team.
+- Ask managers to summarize the feedback they got from the Upward Feedback Survey and communicate it back to their team.

-- Ask managers to declare their intentions to their team once they pick a skill they’re going to work on.
+- Ask leaders to declare their intentions to their team once they pick a skill they’re going to work on.